 A licensee is at all times responsible for his actions, and those of his employees in business relations with other settlement agents, solicitors, clients and the public.

-18. Work to be completed expiditiously
+18. Work to be done quickly and well

-A licensee shall at all times use his best endeavours to complete any work on behalf of his client as soon as is reasonably possible.
+A licensee shall make all reasonable efforts to complete work for the client as soon as is reasonably practicable and shall use due care and skill.

+[Rule 18 inserted in Gazette 21 Oct 2011 p.
+4450.]

 19. Harsh or unconscionable conduct

 A licensee shall not engage in any harsh or unconscionable conduct discreditable to him or likely to bring settlement agents into disrepute.